danielbodnar/awesome-stars/README.md

 ## static-site-generator

+- [grow/grow](https://github.com/grow/grow) - A declarative website generator designed for high-quality websites, with a focus on easy maintenance and localization.
 - [rosano/hyperdraft](https://github.com/rosano/hyperdraft) - Turn your notes into a website.
 - [AirCodeLabs/documate](https://github.com/AirCodeLabs/documate) - Embed AI chat dialog into your doc site to answer user questions based on your own content.
 - [thomvaill/log4brains](https://github.com/thomvaill/log4brains) - ✍️ Log and publish your architecture decisions (ADR)